-Opinion
+Qualified Opinion

-We have audited the financial statements of Cleantech Building Materials plc ("Parent Company") and its subsidiaries ("Group") for the year ended 31 December 2020, which comprise:
+We have audited the financial statements of Cleantech Building Materials plc (Parent Company) and its subsidiaries (Group) for the year ended 31 December 2021, which comprise:

-- the Group income statement and statement of other comprehensive income for the year ended 31 December 2020; - the Group and parent company statements of financial position as at 31 December 2020; - the Group and parent company statements of changes in equity for the year then ended; - the Group statement of cash flows for the year then ended; and - the notes to the financial statements, including significant accounting policies.
+- the Group income statement and statement of other comprehensive income for the year ended 31 December 2021; - the Group and parent company statements of financial position as at 31 December 2021; - the Group and parent company statements of changes in equity for the year then ended; - the Group statement of cash flows for the year then ended; and - the notes to the financial statements, including significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK adopted International Accounting Standards (UK IFRS).
 The financial reporting framework that has been applied in the preparation of the Parent Company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).